absalomedia/reaction-pin/README.md

 Meteor package adds Pin Payments for Reaction Commerce.

-This is a prototype module -> pull requests are celebrated, feedback encouraged.
+This is an alpha development module -> pull requests are celebrated, feedback encouraged.

 **Usage**
 ```bash